 Security & privacy considerations

-The tyronZIL DID-Client currently interacts with Zilliqa nodes hosted by Zilliqa Research Pte.
+The tyronzil SSI client currently interacts with Zilliqa nodes hosted by Zilliqa Research Pte.
 Ltd. as can be seen in the open-source code.
 It is also possible to submit transactions to any other node.

-To interact with the user's DID smart contract (DIDC), the client MUST submit a blockchain transaction.
+To interact with the user's DID smart contract, the client MUST submit a blockchain transaction.
 All Zilliqa transactions require an increasing nonce, mitigating this way replay attacks.
-The user can check their DIDC-State on, e.g. Devex to confirm that their operation did not get delayed.
-Furthermore, timestamps are supported and coded into the DIDC.
+The user can check their DID smart contract on, e.g. Devex to confirm that their operation did not get delayed.
+Furthermore, timestamps are supported and coded into the DID contract.